xone4/NexusAI-Cognitive-Lab/README.md

 *   **Outcome:** A fully functional Agent 2.0 platform has been established, encompassing the **Affective Core**, **Living Memory (MEMORIA)**, **Orchestrator/Sub-Agent model**, **Proactive Cognition** (Evolution & Dreaming), **Recursive Cognition**, **Cognitive Geometry** for trajectory analysis, a **Cognitive Navigator** for real-time self-correction, and an **Autonomous Bidding Network** for distributed problem-solving.
 The system is now a robust foundation for more advanced research.

 ---
-### **Phase 10: Advanced Sensory & Creative Synthesis - ⚙️ In Progress**
+### **Phase 10: Advanced Sensory & Creative Synthesis - ✅ Complete**
 *   **Objective:** Expand the AI's capabilities beyond text to include real-time audio/video processing and creative generation, making it a multi-modal entity.
-*   **Current Progress:**
+*   **Completed Features:**
-    *   **Real-time Audio Processor:** The system now supports natural, low-latency voice conversations through the integration of Gemini's Live API.
+    *   **Real-time Audio Processor:** The system supports natural, low-latency voice conversations through the integration of Gemini's Live API.
     *   **Voice Synthesis:** The AI can generate spoken responses for its synthesized answers using advanced Text-to-Speech (TTS) models.
-    *   **Video Generation Agent (Video Forge):** The system now includes a dedicated "Video Forge" module that integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
+    *   **Video Generation Agent (Video Forge):** The system includes a dedicated "Video Forge" module that integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
-    *   **Real-time Video Stream Analyzer:** The core infrastructure for multi-modal video conversations is now in place.
-The system can initiate a video session, access the user's camera, and is ready for real-time frame analysis.
+    *   **Real-time Video Stream Analyzer:** The system now supports multi-modal video conversations.
+It can initiate a video session, access the user's camera, and actively stream frames to the Gemini Live API for real-time visual analysis.
 *   **Future Work:**
-    *   **Implement Frame Streaming Logic:** Add the client-side logic to capture frames from the live video feed and stream them to the Gemini Live API for real-time visual analysis.
     *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.

 ---
 ### **Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress**
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
+*   **Current Progress:**
-*   **Current Progress:** The foundational **World Model** is implemented, allowing the AI to store and query structured knowledge about entities and relationships.
+    *   The foundational **World Model** is implemented, allowing the AI to store and query structured knowledge about entities and relationships.
+    *   **Knowledge Graph Synthesizer:** An intelligent tool (`knowledge_graph_synthesizer`) has been implemented.
+It allows the AI to autonomously ingest unstructured text (e.g., from search results) and automatically extract entities and relationships to populate its World Model, significantly accelerating its learning process.
 *   **Future Work:**
     *   **Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
-    *   **Knowledge Graph Synthesizer:** Enhance the World Model to automatically ingest and structure information from memory and external sources, transforming it into a true "second brain."

 ---
-### **Phase 12: Strategic Foresight & Simulation - 💡 Planned**
+### **Phase 12: Strategic Foresight & Simulation - ⚙️ In Progress**
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
 *   **Key Initiatives:**
     *   **Simulation Sandbox:** Build a flexible virtual environment where the AI can define rules and run "what-if" scenarios.